Ideas for Teaching with Datasets, Simulations or Models

 Steven Lloyd - NASA Goddard Earth Sciences Data and Information Services Center

 Giovanni is a web-based application developed by the NASA Goddard Earth Science Data and Information Services Center.
 This tool provides a simple way to visualize, analyze and access vast amounts of satellite-based Earth science data.
 The presentation below highlights Giovanni's features and provides examples of its use, with an emphasis on how satellite remote sensing can help us understand recent events in the atmosphere and biosphere.

-Jim Acker Presentation on Ocean Color Data (PowerPoint 2.8MB Jul22 05)
+Jim Acker Presentation on Ocean Color Data (PowerPoint PRIVATE FILE 2.8MB Jul22 05)